Ginfone/countdownTimer/README.md

 This component is use to redirect Website when times up;

-change you url and deadline;
+To use component simply change the url and time;